vain/sgopherd/README.md

-bgopherd
+sgopherd
 ========

-bgopherd is a simple gopher server for Unix-like systems, preferably GNU.
+sgopherd is a simple gopher server for Unix-like systems, preferably GNU.
 As it's implemented as a shell script (GNU Bash), there's no standalone daemon functionality.
 Thus, it's meant to be called by inetd(8) or xinetd(8).
-Despite being tiny, bgopherd supports
+Despite being tiny, sgopherd supports

 * dynamic content using CGI scripts and dynamic menus using DCGI scripts,
 * automatic indexing,